 What’s sweeter than spring in Michigan?
 How about a cultural festival full of delectable strawberry treats?
-Find this and more at St. Florian Parish in Hamtramck during the 50th annual St. Florian Strawberry Festival, which is set for May 5-6, 2018.
+Find this and more at St. Florian Parish in Hamtramck during the 51st annual St. Florian Strawberry Festival, which is set for May 4-5, 2019.

 Gather at the Hamtramck Firehouse to celebrate firefighters and follow the procession of local departments and rigs to St. Florian Parish for mass.

-After mass, local people of Polish decent, and those who are not of Polish decent but want to partake in traditional Polish fun, are welcome to celebrate the culture through non-stop Polka dancing throughout the weekend to tunes by ONI, Kielbasa Kings and other Polish performers.
-Plus, raffles with stupendous prizes and kids activities.
+After mass, local people of Polish decent, and those who are not of Polish decent but want to partake in traditional Polish fun, are welcome to celebrate the culture through non-stop Polka dancing to tunes by The Ambassadors Polka Band, New Generation Polkas and other talented musicians.

 But it doesn’t stop there.
 The true draw at this annual fest is the Polish food.
 Get your fill of pierogies, kielbasa and other traditional eats, knock it back with a beer (we’re sure you can use one, mom and dad!) and top if off with a freshly baked Polish treat.